 Fling open the French doors to the sunny south-facing patio and sit beneath the oak pergola for al fresco breakfast or a romantic evening meal.
 As well as your own wildlife meadow, the gardens of The Manor Farm are a delight to explore and you will come across the sheep, chickens, ducks and cows that live here too!
 The Pump House is an easy drive from the stunning Jurassic Coast, where the nearest beach is at West Bay, Bridport – the now famous setting for the television series Broadchurch.
-In fact there must be something special about this historic area as Montacute House near Yeovil was the setting for the television adaptation of Wolf Hall!
-For a recuperative day staying put, wander to that quintessential feature of rural England, the village cricket ground, just the other side of the meadow, and enjoy a cool Somerset cider whist watching a match.
-For the energetic, a secure bicycle shed is provided for you and so you can set off on two wheels – the River Parrett Trail is just a stone's throw away – finding some lovely country pubs to stop off in en route.
+In fact there must be something special about this historic area as Barrington Court near Ilminster was the setting for the television adaptation of Wolf Hall!
+For a recuperative day staying put, wander to that quintessential feature of rural England, the village cricket ground, just the other side of the meadow, and enjoy a cool Somerset cider whilst watching a match.
+For the energetic, a secure bicycle shed is provided for you so you can set off on two wheels – the River Parrett Trail is just a stone's throw away – finding some lovely country pubs to stop off in en route.